CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

+---
+layout: page
+title: "Offline Contributions Guide – Support Without GitHub"
+description: "Learn practical ways to canvass, collect stories, and power Georgia's open-source campaign if you prefer pen-and-paper over online tools."
+---

-Here’s a clear and empowering markdown guide for **`offline-contributions.md`**, written to show how people can contribute meaningfully to the campaign even without being online or GitHub-savvy.
+Here's a clear and empowering markdown guide for **`offline-contributions.md`**, written to show how people can contribute meaningfully to the campaign even without being online or GitHub-savvy.

 ---